DavidSamuelssonNI/Veristand_python_demos/CustomDeviceExamlpes/README.md

 This example automatically adds channels to a CarMaker custom device.

 In contrast to the standard components of the SystemDefinition.
 The Custom Devices components are identified using NodeID's and GUID for their graphical components (like the Inputs directory).
-These identifiers are used by the example to be able to write new items to the custom device.
+These identifiers are used by the example to be able to write new channel items to the custom device.

 ## Prerequsite: